ethersphere/repo-maintainer/README.md

 ## The role

-Repo Maintainer (LM) is a role linked to a specific repo.
+Repo Maintainer (RM) is a role linked to a specific repo.
 This person is responsible for this repository from a technical perspective, ensuring code quality, robustness, and functionality of the repo’s code.
 They do not handle the product that this repository is part of and hence is not in conflict with Product Owner (PO).
 Instead, it is expected that these two people will closely collaborate.
 While most of the requests might flow from the PO, the Repo Maintainer might raise needs, as well (for example dedicated time for refactors, test improvements, and so on).
-The Repo Maintainer might also be a Team Lead person who leads the team working on the repo.
-However, this is not a rule, and is up to the team and/or management to define this.
+Repo Maintainer also has to coordinate with Tech Lead to ensure that the repo is following team wide standards and directions he sets.

 ### Responsibilities